lorix-lpan/ccc_helper/README.md

 This Shellscript was originally wriiten in order to organize my ccc practice file.

-If you have any difficulties regarding to this script, please contact the
+If you have any difficulties concerning this script, please contact the
-author: <Fei "Lawrence" Pan> lawrence_pan@hot-shot.com
+author: Fei "Lawrence" Pan lawrence_pan@hot-shot.com

 ## The Canadian Computing Competition
 The Canadian Computing Competition is called CCC for short.
 It is an annual